 Applicable Code Standard Summary of Code Requirement and Analysis Staff Findings 4.5(A) - Purpose This Section states: Complies "Purpose.
 The Low Density Mixed-Use Neighborhood District is intended to be a setting for a predominance of low density housing combined with complementary and supporting land uses that serve a neighborhood and are developed and operated in harmony with the residential characteristics of a neighborhood.
 The main purpose of the District is to meet a wide range of needs of everyday living in neighborhoods that include a variety of housing choices, that invite walking to gathering places, services and conveniences, and that are fully integrated into the larger community by the pattern of streets, blocks, and other linkages.
 A neighborhood center provides a focal point, and attractive walking and biking paths invite residents to enjoy the center as well as the small neighborhood parks.
 Any new development in this District shall be arranged to form part of an individual neighborhood."
-The project adds a housing choice and is designed with characteristics that are in harmony with the neighborhood.
 4.5(B) - Permitted Uses The proposed Single Family Attached residential use is permitted.
 Complies 4.5(D)(1) - Residential Density Density standards limit development plans to a maximum of 12 dwelling units per acre for affordable housing.
 The plan proposes 10.4 units per acre.
-Complies 4.5(D)(3) - Residential Density LMN zone district standards include requirements for access to 'Neighborhood Centers' for development plans over 40 acres.
+Complies 4.5(D)(3) - Residential Density LMN zone district standards include requirements for access to 'Neighborhood Centers' for development plans over 4o acres.
 N.A.
 4.5(E)(1) - Street System Block Size LMN zone district standards include a standard that requires the local street system to limit block size to 12 acres maximum.
 A similar standard for attached and multi-family residential development, in Section 3.8.30, limits block size as noted previously in this report.
 The plan provides blocks defined by new streets within the 5-acre property.
 Complies 4.5(E)(2) - Street System Block Size This standard requires a mid-block pedestrian connection along any block face longer than 700 feet.
 The entire property is 624 feet in its longest dimension.
 N.A.